therapywindow/therapywindow.github.io/index.md

 I offer an initial free-of-charge consultation to all clients who are interested in exploring whether they'd like to work with me.

 **For individuals:**
-I offer psychodynamic counselling and therapy.
-Typically I work on an open-ended basis.
-Sessions take place once a week for 50 minutes and are on a sliding scale from £80-£110.

-I reserve a number of low-cost spaces in my practice for those who are on a low income and do not have access to funds or other wealth.
-Please get in touch to discuss what may be possible.

 **For couples:**